Security-Card-Game/securityDeckGame/roles/ROLES.md

 }

 {
-    "title": "Boss",
+    "title": "Middle Manager",
-    "description": "You may decide anything and use money from the company pile to spend and distribute.", "role: "MANAGEMENT"
+    "description": "You may decide on a lot of things on your own and use money from the company pile to spend and distribute - within limits.", "role: "MANAGEMENT"
+}

+{
+    "title": "CISO",
+    "description": "You are accountable for the company's security posture.
+You may use money from the company pile to spend and distribute.
+Your decisions can be overruled by the CEO.", "role: "CLEVEL"
+}

+{
+    "title": "CTO",
+    "description": "You are accountable for technical strategy of the company.
+You may use money from the company pile to spend and distribute.
+Your decisions can be overruled by the CEO.", "role: "CLEVEL"
+}

+{
+    "title": "CEO",
+    "description": "You are accountable for the company.
+Period.
+You may use money from the company pile to spend and distribute.
+No one can overrule your decisions, yet people can decide to leave.", "role: "CLEVEL"
 }